-The pond sits in the middle of the 95 acre Martin Luther King Junior Park.
-The park is packed with features including a swim center, ball fields, picnic shelters, tennis, volleyball and basketball courts.
+The pond sits in the middle of the 95-acre Martin Luther King Junior Park.
+The park is packed with features, including a swim center, ball fields, picnic shelters, and tennis, volleyball, and basketball courts.
 In addition, it is the southern terminal point for the Paint Branch Stream Trail that runs through the adjacent Paint Branch Stream Valley Park.
 A walk of only a few hundred yards to the east puts you on this additional fishable water.
 The Paint Branch catch and release section, featuring brown trout, is approximately 1.5 miles upstream at the crossing of Fairland Road.
 As a side note, brown trout were stocked in the Paint Branch in 1929 and became self-sustaining.
 Like all wildlife in the heart of a heavily urbanized area, their survival is under pressure from surrounding development.
 Thankfully, the DNR is monitoring this closely and hopes to protect the spawning habitat.

 Getting There: From I-495, take Exit 28 north to merge onto MD 650N/New Hampshire Ave toward White Oak.
 Turn right onto Jackson Road and follow it for a little over 0.5 miles to enter the park.
 Continue straight (do not turn) until you see the pond on the left.